 For a start, driving traffic to an eCommerce site from scratch can be expensive and requires significant skills and resources to set up cross-platform payments, order processing, marketing, and fulfillment.
 Traditional B2C retailers can launch new products at speed, absorb the cost of those that don’t capture the imagination, and deploy a ready-made supply chain.
 D2C brands, by contrast, must design the car and build the road.

 Those D2C brands that do overcome the initial challenges often struggle to scale up.
 There simply aren’t the resources to stretch across product development, marketing, sales, and logistics.
 Perhaps it’s no surprise that Dollar Shave Club was subsequently acquired by Unilever and Bonobos was acquired by Walmart.

 Building a D2C Brand

-A Business Plan: What market are you trying to penetrate?
+What market are you trying to penetrate?
 A business plan will give you a deeper insight into your target market so that you can develop the most effective strategies for your business.

 Understanding your customers is one of the keys to success for any business.
-You will need to find a CRM tool that is capable of finding the golden nuggets within the sea of information and interpret it in a way that will most benefit your company.
+You will need to find a CRM tool that is capable of finding useful customer information and interpreting it in a way that will most benefit your company.

-Today’s consumers are not like yesterday’s, they know what they want; they are very particular about it and if they can’t get it from you, they will go elsewhere!
-Therefore, you must offer your customers with a unique experience that will keep them coming back for more.
+Today’s consumers are not like yesterday’s.
+They know what they want; they are very particular about it, and if they can’t get it from you, they will go elsewhere.
+Therefore, you must offer your customers a unique experience that will keep them coming back for more.